 Good for employees: in 2018, the basic tax-free allowance was increased to €9,000 per person per year.
 The double tax-free allowance of €18,000 applies to life partners or spouses.
 Wage tax is not due until this amount is reached.

-Everyone belonging to a church or religious community in Germany must pay church tax.
-The church tax is directly linked to the wage tax.
-For that reason, if the wage increases, the income tax also increases.
+Everyone belonging to a church or religious community in Germany must pay Kirchensteuer (church tax).
+The church tax is directly linked to the wage tax, so if the wage increases, the income tax also increases.
 The church tax is accounted for directly during the payroll.
 The employer then transfers the church tax directly to the tax office, which then forwards the money to the responsible religious communities.
 The level of church tax is 8% in Bavaria and Baden-Württemberg and 9% in all other federal states.

-The solidarity tax, also known in Germany as the Soli, was introduced to cover the additional costs of German reunification.
-The solidarity tax is generally 5.5% of wage tax.
+The Solidaritätszuschlag (solidarity tax), also known in Germany as the Soli, was introduced to cover the additional costs of German reunification.
+The tax is generally 5.5% of wage tax but only some people have to pay this.

-The health insurance companies ensure that we receive medical care in the event of illness.
-Every employee must pay health insurance.
-Contributions to the insurance are paid via payroll.
+The Krankenversicherung (health insurance) companies ensure that we receive medical care in the event of illness.
+Every employee must pay health insurance, and contributions are paid via payroll.
 The basic contribution rate for statutory health insurance has been 14.6% for full-time employees since 2015.

 As of 2015, any health insurance company can also demand an additional contribution.
 This contribution varies from company to company and must be paid by the employee.

-If an employee should lose his or her job, unemployment insurance is there to guarantee an income even during unemployment.
+If an employee should lose his or her job, Arbeitslosigkeitsversicherung (unemployment insurance) is there to guarantee an income even during unemployment.
 Since 2011, the contribution of unemployment insurance has amounted to 3.0% of the contribution assessment basis.
 The contribution assessment basis is generally the employee’s pay.

-Contributions to unemployment insurance, together with contributions to health, long-term care and pension insurance, is paid by employers to the health insurance funds as a total social insurance contribution.
-The collection offices then forward the contributions designated for unemployment insurance to the Federal Employment Office.
-Employers and employees each pay half of the contribution, i.e. 1.5% each, in unemployment insurance.
+Employers pay contributions to unemployment insurance, together with contributions to health, long-term care, and pension insurance, to the health insurance funds as a total social insurance contribution.
+The collection offices then forward the contributions designated for unemployment insurance to the Bundesagentur für Arbeit (Federal Employment Office).
+Employers and employees pay half of the contribution, i.e. 1.5% each, in unemployment insurance.

 When an employee’s working life comes to a close, it’s important to be insured.
-That’s why all employees and trainees in Germany have to pay pension insurance.
+That’s why all employees and trainees in Germany have to pay Rentenversicherung (pension insurance).
 The contribution is currently 18.6%.
 Half of the contribution is paid by the employee and half by the employer for this as well.

-In Germany, long-term care insurance covers employees if they should require nursing care over an extended period.
+In Germany, Pflegeversicherung (long-term care insurance) covers employees if they should require nursing care over an extended period.
 If an employee needs nursing care, part of the long-term care can be covered with the money from long-term care insurance.
 The contribution rates have been 2.55% since 2017.
 1.275% are paid pro rata by the employee and employer.

-The Free State of Saxony has a separate regulation: Employees pay 1.775% and employers 0.755% for long-term care insurance.
+The state of Saxony has a separate regulation: Employees pay 1.775% and employers 0.755% for long-term care insurance.
 Persons without children must pay a premium of 0.25% into the long-term care insurance if they have reached the age of 23 and were born after 31.12.1939.

 The numbers at a glance

 This table shows the payroll contributions without additions and discounts.
-To simplify matters, the additional contribution has not been calculated.
+The additional contribution has not been calculated to simplify matters.

 ---|---|---|